eisgroup/ui-render/repos/core/src/pages/eis/config.md

   info: 'Content to render when input is in focus',
   error: 'Content to render when input is invalid',

-  // Dropdown attributes (using react Semantic UI Dropdown)
+  // Dropdown/Select attributes (using react Semantic UI Dropdown)
+  // Select is used for changing Input values, whereas Dropdown for changing UI state only
   compact: Boolean,
   multiple: Boolean,
   search: Boolean, // whether dropdown options are searchable